BUSINESS VIDEO MASTERCLASS

 Assuming no one quite believes what you tell them even if they appear to, you need to show Case Study example videos.

-At a stroke this video will open doors for you, as clients believe other clients, and will definitely be interested in their stories, and importantly, how they felt when implementing it all.
+With some customers, this video will open doors for you, as clients believe other clients, and will definitely be interested in their stories, and importantly, how they felt when implementing it all.

 Best of all, hearing another client reporting back on their speed of ROI is priceless, especially in regard to a specific or special service you offer, something that's different to all suppliers in your industry.